duckdb/duckdb-web/docs/sql/samples.md

 Samples are probablistic, that is to say, samples can be different between runs *unless* the seed is specifically specified.
 Specifying the seed *only* guarantees that the sample is the same if multi-threading is not enabled (i.e., `PRAGMA threads=1`).
 In the case of multiple threads running over a sample, samples are not necessarily consistent even with a fixed seed.

 ### reservoir
 Reservoir sampling is a stream sampling technique that selects a random sample by keeping a *reservoir* of size equal to the sample size, and randomly replacing elements as more elements come in.
 Reservoir sampling allows us to specify *exactly* how many elements we want in the resulting sample (by selecting the size of the reservoir).
-As a result, reservoir sampling *always* outputs the same amount of elements, unlike system and bernoulli sampling.
+As a result, reservoir sampling *always* outputs the same amount of elements, unlike system and Bernoulli sampling.

 Reservoir sampling is only recommended for small sample sizes, and is not recommended for use with percentages.
 That is because reservoir sampling needs to materialize the entire sample and randomly replace tuples within the materialized sample.
 The larger the sample size, the higher the performance hit incurred by this process.